beatrizfigueiroa/Matrix-Calculator/README.md

 (For this it must be given the initial amount, the number of periods to calculate the final amount and a vector of interest rates to be analyzed)

-2. Implement methods ables to return
+2. Implement methods ables to return:

   *matrix multiplication

   *matrix transpose

   *submatrix

   *matrix determinant

   *matrix cofactor

   *matrix adjugated

   *matrix inverse

 3. Implement a method to check wether the matrix is singular.